jellyfysh/MCMCNutshell/README.md

 The implementations of Algorithms from 01 to 12 all sample the position of the particle and store the results in a text file.
-To compare the experimental histograms with the theoretical Boltzmann distribution, it suffices to produce the data with the concerned program and then to run the script [histograms.py](https://github.com/jellyfysh/MCMCNutshell/blob/master/Python/histograms.py).
+To compare the experimental histograms with the theoretical Boltzmann distribution, it suffices to produce the data with the concerned program and then run the script [histograms.py](https://github.com/jellyfysh/MCMCNutshell/blob/master/Python/histograms.py).

 All programs can be executed with any Python3 implementation